 Paychex is liable - irrespective of the legal grounds - to the following conditions:

-(2) In the case of a negligent breach of a duty that is essential for achieving the aim of the contract and whose fulfillment the customer regularly relies and may rely (cardinal obligation), the liability is limited to the amount of the damage that may anticipated and is typical for the provision of payroll services.
+- In the case of a negligent breach of a duty that is essential for the proper execution of the Contract and on the fulfillment of which the Client regularly relies and may rely (cardinal obligation), the liability is limited to the amount of damage that may be anticipated and that is typical for the provision of payroll services.

-(3) A liability that exceeds the liability described in § 7 paras.
-1 and 2 does not exist for Paychex.
+- Beyond the liability described in § 7 paras.
+1 and 2 Paychex shall not be liable.
 The above provisions shall apply mutatis mutandis in case of a breach of duty by a vicarious agent (Erfüllungsgehilfe).

-(5) The client is obliged to immediately report any damage to Paychex in writing or to have it recorded by Paychex, so that Paychex is informed as the earliest stage in order to minimize any damage, if possible.
+- The Client is obliged to immediately report any damage to Paychex in writing or to have it recorded by Paychex, so that Paychex is informed as the earliest stage in order to minimize any damage, if possible.

 § 8 Force Majeure